fbpx

 What Is an S-Corp?

 An S-corporation is a special tax status granted by the IRS.
-It’s not a legal business structure like an LLC.
-However, your business must first be organized as an LLC or a C-corporation before you can elect S-corp tax status with the IRS.
+It is not a legal business structure like an LLC.
+However, your business must first be organized as an LLC or a C-Corporation before you can elect S-corp tax status with the IRS.

-When you compare an LLC vs. S-corp, you’re really talking about an LLC taxed as an S-corp compared to an LLC that’s not taxed as an S-corp.
+Therefore, when you compare an LLC vs. S-corp, you are essentially comparing an LLC taxed as an S-corp against an LLC taxed as a disregard entity.

-The IRS considers normal LLCs as disregarded entities.
-This is just a fancy way of saying that the IRS sees you and your business as the same entity.
+Therefore, most LLCs as disregarded entities by default.
+In other words, the IRS sees you and your business as the same entity.
+There is no separation.
 All of your business income flows to you personally, and you pay tax on all of that income.

 S-Corp Tax Benefits